cao-jacky/personal_portfolio/docs/about-me/teaching.md

 # Teaching

-During my time as a doctoral and postdoctoral researcher, I have had the pleasure of being a teaching assistant for several courses and a supervisor for a handful of master's projects.
+During my time as a doctoral and postdoctoral researcher, I had the pleasure of being a teaching assistant for several courses and a supervisor for a handful of master's projects.

 A summary of my teaching experience.